agorischek/semantic-expect/README.md

 added to your continuous integration and deployment processes, alongside end-to-end and integration tests.
 You should err toward defining rules that express _acceptable_ behavior rather than _perfect_ behavior; otherwise your tests may exhibit "flakiness" that impedes development velocity.
+Finding this balance and refining these techniques is perhaps the new art of "semantic testing".

 ## Setup